SC to consider Swamy's plea for giving Ram Sethu national heritage status after 3 months

 Grand Ram temple in four months says Amit Shah

 The Sethusamudram shipping channel project has been facing protests from some political parties, environmentalists and certain Hindu religious groups.

-Under the project, a 83 km-long deep water channel was to be created, linking Mannar with Palk Strait, by extensive dredging and removal of limestone shoals.
+Under the project, an 83 km-long deep water channel was to be created, linking Mannar with Palk Strait, by extensive dredging and removal of limestone shoals.

 The apex court had on November 13 last year granted six weeks to the Centre to clarify its stand on the Ram Sethu.
 It had also granted liberty to Swamy to approach the court if the response of the Centre was not filed.